chuckcscccl/chuckcscccl.github.io/rustlr_project/tutorial.md

-## RUSTLR: Bottom-Up Parser Generator for Rust, Version 0.4.x
+## RUSTLR: Bottom-Up Parser Generator for Rust

 [Rustlr](https://crates.io/crates/rustlr) was originally created as a platform to explore advanced ideas in grammars and